ryan-kirkman/challenges/problems/b2_talkdesk_integration.md

   - Implement contact synchronization
   - Implement 1 or 2 actions
   - Implement interaction retrieval

-## Environment

-We use MongoDB as our main database, so please do the same.
-(We have systems that use Mongoid (ORM) and others that use the MongoDB ruby driver directly, but use whichever you prefer).

 *Final note*: If there's anything you don't understand or is ambiguous, open an issue in your repository with the question ;)